Neural Logistic Bandits: Useful Lemmas for Neural Bandits

 Plugging this back gives

 Next, consider \textbf{(term 2)}.
 From the definition of the update rule, it follows that:

 Considering each term of \Cref{eq:13}, there exist absolute constants $C_1, C_2, C_3 > 0$ such that

-For \textbf{(term 3)}, we apply \Cref{lem:action}.
-For \textbf{(term 4)}, the first inequality follows from the $R$‑Lipschitz continuity of $\mu(\cdot)$, the second follows from the Cauchy–Schwarz inequality, the third follows from \Cref{lem:lin_err}, and the final inequality follows from \Cref{lem:action} after summing over $t$.
+For \textbf{(term 3)}, we apply Lemma \ref{lem:action}.
+For \textbf{(term 4)}, the first inequality follows from the $R$‑Lipschitz continuity of $\mu(\cdot)$, the second follows from the Cauchy–Schwarz inequality, the third follows from Lemma \ref{lem:lin_err}, and the final inequality follows from Lemma \ref{lem:action} after summing over $t$.

 Substituting \Cref{eq:11,eq:12} into \Cref{eq:13} yields

 By iteratively applying \Cref{eq:2} from $0$ to $j$, we obtain